Caty1121/ChampainProj_PacificTrailsResort/README.md

 ### Slide Navigation
 The new *slide* navigation has replaced text links with icons to create a current and minimalistic feel for users.
 Instead of having links for page destinations listed at the top of the page, there is now have a left-side vertical navigation bar.
 Icons are also enlarged for enhanced readability.

+### New Responsive Design
+The newest responsive design allows you to take the Pacific Trails website on the Road!
+We now offer mobile sizing options for even the smallest of phones.